 Tobacco and nicotine alternatives (e.g. 'vaping' devices, e-cigarettes)

-- Tobacco and nicotine alternatives production or manufacturing. - Companies deriving 5% or more aggregate revenue from the production, distribution, retail and supply of tobacco-related products. - Nicotine alternatives that aim to break addiction are permitted.
+- Companies classified as a producer. - Companies deriving 5% or more aggregate revenue from the production, distribution, retail and supply of tobacco-related products. - Nicotine alternatives that aim to break addiction are permitted.